FOUNDATION

 party didn't like the other, we'd call it a day."[35]

-The contract was sealed by handshake only - and DM became, after Fad Gadget and Non,
+The contract was sealed on a mere handshake - and DM became, after Fad Gadget and Non,

-the third band of Mute that didn't even have an own office at this time.
+the third band on Mute that didn't even have their own office at that time.

 Daniel Miller (by the way - did you know that he studied at film school and became

-approaching a major label.
-In fact he didn't like them at all.
-The idea of being
+label.
+In fact, he didn't like them at all.
+The idea of being an independent

-an independent appealed to him, and he started with 500 copies of TVOD / Warm
+appealed to him, and he started with 500 copies of TVOD / Warm Leatherette.

-He became some kind of "musical father" for DM, and for a long time he was something
+He became a kind of "musical father" for DM, and for a long time he was something

 (New Life - with friendly permission of © Sandra Lara)

-The band appreciated this very much and would stay with Mute, although some bigger
+The band appreciated this very much and stayed with Mute, although some bigger companies

-companies approached them after the first successes and tried to recruit them.
+had approached them after their initial success, and tried to sign them.

 queueing to sign us.
 Suddenly that style of music came in, and they were all